 All students must pay their tuition and fees upon registering for classes, so be sure you are ready to do so when you register.
 If you don't pay your fees by the drop for non-payment deadline, you will be automatically dropped from your classes.
 Drop for non-payment deadlines are posted on the Mt.
 SAC Portal under the "Schedule/Receipt" tab.
 If you want to learn more about your fees, click the "Pay Fees" button at the top of this page.

 If you're ready to register, visit our Registration Section for more information on how to select and register for your classes.

 - You can pay fees online with a credit card (in your Mt.
-SAC Portal) or in person at the Bursar's Office (Building 4).
+SAC Portal) or in person at the Cashier's Office (Building 4).

 - If you pay online, be sure to print your Student Schedule/Receipt.
 It has important information and deadlines regarding payment, refunds, and dropping classes.

 - Deadlines for payment are posted in your Mt.
 SAC Portal on your Student Schedule/Receipt.

 - If you fail to pay for your classes by the designated deadlines, you may be dropped from those classes.